 From Data Analytics to Models: Developing New Tools to Combat COVID-19 through Computing

-Worldometer data suggests that over 1,200 000 people are infected and over 69,000 people have lost their lives due to complications of COVID-19 alone in the United States.
+Johns Hopkins data suggests that millions of people are infected and over one hundred thousand people have lost their lives in the US.
 Analyzing the COVID-19 data would develop a better understanding of the spread rate and the impacts of response mechanisms on the pandemic.